hthuwal/notes/essence-of-linear-algebra.md

     + Order in which transformations are applied is same for both:
         * C -> B -> A

-## Chapter 6

-- **The factor by which capacity of a given region changes on applying a transformation is called the determinant of the tranformation.**
+- **The factor by which capacity of a given region changes on applying a transformation is called the determinant of the transformation.**

 - Capacity: Volume for 3D space, Area for 2D space

 - Determinant = 0.
     - Transformation squishes the space into lower dimensional space of capacity zero.
     - Implies Area of any region on transformation becomes zero.
-That  implies tranfromation of the 2D space is a line or point.
+That  implies transformation of the 2D space is a line or point.
 Transformation squishes vector space.
 This implies some columns might be linearly dependent.

 - Determinant < 0.
 Implies flipping of the orientation.
     - 2D speed is flipped.
     - 3D right hand chirality to left hand chirality or vice versa.

-## Chapter 7
+## Chapter 6: Inverse Matrices, column space and null space

 - Solving System of Linear Equation
     + A **x** = **v**.
 Solve for x.